The Whole Child Framework – Part II: Wellness

 In the Whole Child framework, providing safe, healthy and accessible settings for our schools provides a foundation for our student’s continued growth and achievement.
 Without this focus, the effectiveness of our efforts to foster learning and engagement will be diminished.

-Coming next in our Design for the Whole Child series is a look at the impact of creating effective learning spaces on the design of our schools.
+Read about the impact of creating effective learning spaces on the design of our schools